- Romney is viewed as moderate, stiff, inauthentic -- criticisms made against Dewey

 Despite years of outreach, Romney is still not fully trusted by conservative activists -- a fact hammered home last weekend in South Carolina.
 They look at his record in liberal Massachusetts and question his ability and willingness to act on their agenda if he reaches the White House.

 The Republicans were in a similar spot in the summer of 1948.
 A number of conservative leaders at the time were downright apoplectic at the thought of nominating Dewey -- the personification of the dreaded moderate "Eastern Establishment."
-The Empire State's governor for over five years by that time, Dewey had made his peace with the New Deal, accepting most of its basic tenets.
+The Empire State's governor for over five years by that time, Dewey had made his peace with the New Deal, accepting its most of its basic tenets.

-When Dewey's name was officially placed in nomination at the GOP convention in Philadelphia that year, he was hailed as "America's greatest administrator" -- a label eagerly slapped on Romney today by Newt Gingrich and Rick Santorum.
+When Dewey's name was officially placed in nomination at the GOP convention in Philadelphia that year, he was hailed as "American's greatest administrator" -- a label eagerly slapped on Romney today by Newt Gingrich and Rick Santorum.
 Conservatives tried to derail Dewey -- pushing Ohio's Robert Taft among others -- but much like their counterparts today, they remained divided and disorganized.

 "The only pattern to the opposition (in 1948) was self-interest; that, and a crazy-quilt mix of loyalties," says historian Richard Norton Smith in his biography of Dewey.